Get more organic search traffic for your Shopify store

 (I've seen entire companies built on top of basic SEO practices.
 The same things that are portrayed as "dead" or "out-dated".
 Yet these companies keep laughing all the way to the bank).

-With the foundations covered, now we can dig into the first part of getting your Shopify store’s SEO working, even you don't have an SEO manager or SEO expert on staff.
+With the foundations covered, now we can dig into the first part of getting your Shopify store's SEO working, even you don't have an SEO manager or SEO expert on staff.